Sun, soil & Watering Well

 Sun

-By now you can see this is not something you consider just once.
+By now, you can see this is not something you consider just once.
 As you spend time gardening and maintaining your landscape over the years, you’ll learn to make adjustments as the seasons change and years roll on.

 Soil

 You may need to amend your soil with compost, worm castings, greensand and/or other amendments.
-In some situations, you’d be better served to choose a plant that will tolerate the soil you’ve got; and sometimes a raised bed will be your best solution.
+In some situations, you’d be better served to choose a plant that will tolerate the soil you’ve got, and sometimes a raised bed will be your best solution.
 Native Nurseries can help you make the best choice.
 You can help us to do so by studying your soil before you come in to choose a new plant.

 Evergreen vs. Deciduous

-An evergreen plant has leaves in all seasons.
+An evergreen plant has leaves year-round.
 A deciduous plant loses all its leaves in the winter (or dry season in some climates).
 Some customers tell us they only want evergreen plants.
 Although we can help you to create a landscape that is entirely evergreen, you should be aware that this will severely limit your choices and rule out most of the best butterfly and hummingbird attractors.

 How much time do you want to spend on your landscape?
 Do you like to putter around in the garden for hours most weekends?
 Or would you rather plant it and forget about it?
-Be aware that there is no such thing as a no maintenance landscape (unless you consider cementing over your yard), but we can help you to choose plants that will be low maintenance.
-As in choosing only evergreen (or any other parameter) this will limit your choices.
+Be aware that there is no such thing as a no-maintenance landscape (unless you consider cementing over your yard), but we can help you choose plants that will be low-maintenance.
+As in choosing only evergreen (or any other parameter), this will limit your choices.
 But unless you can afford to hire someone else to maintain your yard, you’ll do yourself a favor by answering these two questions for yourself before you choose plants for your landscape.
 It is so easy to get carried away with enthusiasm for all the beautiful choices you have while at the nursery and later regret the time it takes to keep some of them at their peak.
 We’re going to ask you if low maintenance is important to you.
 Think about your answer carefully.
 It will help us to help you make the right choices for yourself and your landscape.

 Watering New Additions To Your Garden Or Landscape

-Continue watering through the fall and winter.
+6. Continue watering through the fall and winter.
 Though temperatures may be moderate, autumn can be our driest time of the year.